Investor Charter - Stock Brokers

 bullet Facilitate execution of early pay-in obligation instructions.

-bullet Settlement of client’s funds.
+bullet Periodic Settlement of client’s funds.

-bullet Issuance of retention statement of funds.
+bullet Issuance of retention statement of funds at the time of the settlement.

-bullet Risk management systems to mitigate operational and market risk
+bullet Risk management systems to mitigate operational and market risk.

 bullet Facilitate client profile changes in the system as instructed by the client.